Choosing the right size dehumidifier depends on how much moisture is in the air, not just the size of the room.

 The number on a dehumidifier refers to how many pints of moisture it can remove from the air in 24 hours under standard test conditions.

-For example, a 30-pint unit can remove up to 30 pints per day.
-A 50-pint unit can remove up to 50 pints.
+- A 30-pint unit can remove up to 30 pints per day

 This number does not describe room size.
 It describes moisture removal capacity.

 A higher pint rating means the unit can handle more moisture over time.
-Two homes with the same square footage can require very different pint ratings depending on humidity levels, airflow, ceiling height, and how the space is used.
+Two homes with the same square footage can require very different pint ratings depending on:

-This is why choosing a dehumidifier based on square footage alone often leads to a machine that runs constantly and never quite catches up.
+This is why choosing a dehumidifier based only on square footage often leads to a unit that runs constantly and never quite catches up.

 Most residential units fall into these general ranges:

-• 30-pint units for smaller spaces or mild humidity
+- 30-pint units → smaller spaces or mild humidity

-• 50–70-pint units for large areas or persistently damp basements
+- 50–70-pint units → large areas or persistently damp spaces

 A properly sized dehumidifier should cycle on and off and maintain steady humidity without running all day.